jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 2. Preparing for class: The student takes the notebook out, rips out a tab, writes something down on a tab, puts the tab in the plastic holder, closes the tab.

-3. Paying homage to the professor: Student looking and getting up.
-The student runs to a classroom door.
-He opens the door, and the professor walks into the classroom.
+3. Paying homage to the professor: Student getting up, running to a classroom door.
+He opens the door for the professor, who walks into the classroom.

 4. Present the case for regrading: An empty desk.
 Professor sits down.
 The notebook is put on the desk.
 The professor grabs it and looks at the notebook.

 The last beat the class needs is the conclusion.
 What will the professor do?

-Mamet dismisses the idea the professor decides to "think about it."
+Mamet dismisses the idea the professor decides to "think if he's change the grade."
 Instead, the professor should make a judgment then and there because it's more dramatic.
 Mamet reminds his students the next beat doesn't have to "follow the protagonist."
-The class decides the last beats are.
+With this in mind, the class decides the last beats are.

 5. Professor giving his judgment: Shot of other kids outside the classroom door.
 They look at each other.
 Hero/student standing in the classroom with the professor looking at him.